 This is an educational printable

-craft that showcases shapes, and the legs are letter C's.
+craft that showcases shapes, and the legs and tail are letter C's.

 For children ages 2 to 4 you may want to try the simpler Sleeping

 Cat Craft featured separately and your choice of alphabet

 Printing and assembly:Note: The body (half circle) can be substituted with half of a small paper plate

 Activity - Part 1: Learning activities to conduct before

 Choose from the activities below you feel are are appropriate for the children.